Natalie12384/FIT5163/README.md

     d.
 Implement a mechanism for voters to verify that their vote was counted without revealing their choice. (optional, will give 2 bonus marks)

     e.
 Use blockchain technology to provide an immutable audit trail of votes (optional, will give 2 bonus marks).

+INSTRUCTIONS
+In terminal, execute 'node server.js' or 'node --watch server.js' and press the link 'http://localhost:8000'